9.5. Member Functions and Program Organization

 }

 The add function defined outside the class.
 The two colons appearing together, ::, form the scope resolution operator.
 In essence, the highlighted code above says that "the Time class defines the add function in its scope."
 When we define a member function outside of its class, we must still prototype it in the class, which means that it is not possible to add Time:: to just any function and thereby gain access to the private member variables.
-Furthermore, suppose you neglect the class name and the scope resolution operator when writing a member function outside the class.
-In that case, it is not a class member, and any attempt to access any private member variables is flagged as a compile-time error.
+Furthermore, imagine you neglect the class name and the scope resolution operator when writing a member function outside the class.
+In that case, it is not a class member, so the compiler flags any attempt to access private member variables as a compile-time error.

 Program Organization: Inline vs. Non-inline Functions

-Short member functions are appropriately defined inside a class, but it is better to only prototype longer functions inside the class and define them outside the class.
-There are two reasons for following this practice: First, it makes class specifications shorter and easier to read, and second, functions defined inside the class are implemented as inline functions (compare Figures 1 and 2).
+It's appropriate to define short member functions inside a class, but it is better to only prototype longer functions inside the class and define them outside the class.
+There are two reasons for following this practice: First, it makes class specifications shorter and easier to read, and second, C++ automatically implements functions defined inside the class as inline functions (compare Figures 1 and 2).
 (However, even when we use the inline keyword, inlining is only a suggestion that the compiler may choose to ignore.)
-No clear rule distinguishes a "short" function from a "long" one, but a reasonable rule of thumb is that functions with one to three statements are short and functions with more than six are long.
+No clear rule distinguishes a "short" function from a "long" one, but a reasonable rule of thumb is that functions with one to three statements are short, and functions with more than six are long.
 The size and complexity of the statements themselves govern in the gray area of four to six statements.
 Finally, we must include the class name and the scope resolution operator to define a member function outside its class.

 File Defined As An Inline Function Defined Out Of Class